Your shopping cart is empty!

 Although the product's purpose is for an indoor environment it can be used outdoor as well.
 Due to weather exposure from sun, wind and rain the expected life time is approximately one to three years.
 The material may fade and become brittle by time and it could potential lift from the surface if the edges are exposed to too much wetness.
 We recommend you to seal the edges if this is the case.

-d-c-fix® can be cleaned with the most common cleaning products.
+d-c-fix® can be cleaned with the most common non-abrasive cleaning products.
 We recommend you to clean the film with soapy water.
+Avoid using cleaning products containing chlorine that can bleach or discolour the vinyl.

 Is the d-c-fix® sticky back plastic fire safe?